wp-plugins/pwebonedrive/readme.txt

 == Description ==

+**Warning!
+OneDrvie plugin is not working with Windwos Live Applications created after 1st of June 2014.
+We are waiting for update of Microsoft OneDrive API documentation to make necessary changes in our software.**

 ![OneDrive](http://www.perfect-web.co/media/com_skydrive/images/onedrive-logo.png)

 OneDrive Gallery & File plugin has been inspired by Microsoft.
 It integrates WordPress with OneDrive (SkyDrive).
 This plugin displays a photo gallery directly from folder on OneDrive.
 Each time you add more photos on your OneDrive they automatically apear on your WordPress website.
 You can also insert a single photo or a download link with a file form OneDrive.
 Then you can edit your file on OneDrive and be sure that documents on you WordPress website are always up to date.